danfitz/onlineCourses/fireshipFirestore/firestore-queries-and-data-modeling-course.md

 ### One-to-one

-**One-to-one** is the easiest to model.
+**One-to-one** relationships are the easiest to model.
 There are 3 ways of creating the relationship:
 1. Embed data inside document.
   * If the relationship is truly unique, this should work.
 2. Create 2 documents in different collections using the same document ID.
 (Like buckets.)